Dr. Cheryl M. Hansen

-Emergency/Closure: In the case of an emergency closure because of weather, natural disasters or flu alerts, students will be notified by email with instructions for how the class will be conducted and how assignments may be completed.
+Emergency/Closure: In the case of an emergency closure because of weather, natural disasters or flu alerts, students will be notified by email or in Canvas with instructions for how the class will be conducted and how assignments may be completed.
 Please make sure that your preferred email address is listed with the university class listing.
 That is the address I will use for all contact.

 Second Year 2010 Benchmarks

 The focus in proficiency is on what the students can do rather than on what they know.